Pylons/pyramid_cookbook/quick_traversal/addcontent.rst

 ...will match the view being configured.
 It's as if you have an object-oriented web, with operations on resources represented by a URL.

-When you omit the ``name=`` (as we did in the previous examples, you are establishing a "default view" for the context.
-That is, a view to be used when no view name is found during traversal.

 Goals
 =====